nsetzer/daedalus-games/csp2.md

         snap the server to the position and bend for other players {type: csp-object-input, "snap": entid, offsetx, offsety}

+        require specific message for bending instead of delaying an input csp-object-bend
+            step: the step when bending should finish
+            payload: {state}
+        if the current step is less then step: start bending the platformer requires customization of bending targets

+        THIS might be the same as server side collisions where the state needs to be broadcasted and blended over multiple steps instead of delayed by input_delay this might have the benefit of not requiring custom bending of targets this is handled automatically by the existing framework by using reconciliation

 9/2/23 2:40: next plan is to send event with lag compensation
     instead of an input delay of 6 the input delay is max(6, RTT/2)